 - You have to be married to be entitled to alimony.
 “An order for maintenance is not authorized between unmarried cohabitants under any circumstances.”

-In 1997, the Texas Legislature passed the Alimony statute.
+A little history – in 1997, the Texas Legislature passed the Texas Alimony statute.
 It is found in Chapter 8 of the Texas Family Code.
 Texas, at the time, was one of the few states that did not have an alimony statute.
 This was highly criticized because people, primarily women, were getting divorced where one spouse had foregone her career, was a stay at home mom and then stay at home housewife who, after the divorce, was left penniless/destitute with no prospects.
+The Texas Alimony (Maintenance) statute tries to correct this problem.

 Contractual Alimony.
 The parties can agree for, as part of the division of the marital estate, post-divorce contractual alimony.
 Contractual alimony can be structured so that payments are deductible in calculating the obligor’s taxable income.
 See 26 United States Code §71.
 This is commonly done as a methodology for balancing out the property division where there are assets not readily divisible by the court such as the family business.
 Also, this is just a fact, oftentimes a spouse will pay contractual support to the other spouse as a effort to making things right.
 An example, Husband has a long time affair with secretary.
 He may pay contractual alimony to his spouse in a significant amount for a long period of time in order to assuage his guilt – done all the time.
 Note, the failure to pay contractual alimony is not subject to contempt as statutory alimony is.
 The failure to pay contractual alimony is simply a breach of contract subjecting the nonpaying spouse to all the remedies for a contractual breach – debt collection.